gramineproject/gramine/Documentation/manpages/gramine-sgx-sign.rst

     `manifest_file` will be used with ".manifest" (if present) removed from the end and with ".sig" appended.

+.. option:: --depfile depfile

+    Generate a file that describes the dependencies for the output manifest and SIGSTRUCT, i.e. files that should trigger rebuilding if they're modified.
+    The dependency file is in Makefile format, and is suitable for using in build systems (Make, Ninja).

 .. option:: --verbose, -v

     Print details to standard output.
 This is the default.